ethereum/ethereum-org/views/content/geth.md

     geth console

+The first time you start geth you will be presented with a license.
+Before you can use geth you must accept this license, please read it careful.

 Tip: Typing **web3** will list all the available packages, fields and functions provided by Geth.
 The most commonly used you should be aware of are the packages: **admin** (administering your node), **personal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).

 If you have sucessfully downloaded the genesis block then launch the real network by doing this: